FREQUENTLY ASKED QUESTIONS

 To work with BERK12 and oversee the project, the Districts have formed the 2D8T Steering Committee and a number of Advisory Groups made up of volunteers from our 2 districts and 8 towns.
 Members of the Steering Committee, which includes one representative from each of the 8 member towns, can be found HERE.

-Advisory Groups were formed to review data and reports and provide input to the Steering Committee in the areas of Educational Quality, Finance, Facilities and Community Engagement.
-Anyone is welcome to participate in the Advisory Groups.A8.
+Advisory Groups were initially formed to review data and reports and provide input to the Steering Committee in the areas of Educational Quality, Finance, Facilities and Community Engagement.
+In the current phase of the project, new groups are also providing input with respect to potential educational programming (Educational Visioning) at the elementary (PK-5), middle school (6-8) and high school levels (9-12).
+Anyone interested in participating is encouraged to contact BERK 12.A8.
 How were the Steering Committee and Advisory Groups chosen?

 There was a call for Steering Committee volunteers (one from each of the 8 towns in the 2 Districts) early in the process.
 Many selection decisions were based on availability, interest, timing and experience.
 Once the Steering Committee was in place, additional volunteers were invited to participate in Advisory Groups in their area(s) of interest.
-Anyone could (and still can!) participate in Advisory Groups, which review information and data (developed by BERK12 and/or generated via community engagement sessions) in the areas of Finance, Community Engagement, Educational Quality and Facilities. -
+Anyone could (and still can!) participate in Advisory Groups, which review information and data developed by BERK12 and/or generated via community engagement sessions. -

 B1.
 What were the stages of work involved in the Sustainability Study?